bangreg/portfolio/QA-SeverityVsPriority.md

 Examples:
 1. Typographical errors (e.g., "Welcom" instead of "Welcome").
 2. Slight misalignment of UI elements.
-3. Incorrect color or icon that doesn’t affect functionality.
+3. Incorrect color or icon that doesn’t affect functionality.	<br>
 Impact:
 1. Does not disrupt the overall user experience.
 2. Has no effect on core application workflows.